mmartin46/EncouragementApp/README.md

 # EncourageApp
-An android application used to provide scriptures based on the user's mood as well as implementing a mood tracker.
+An android application used to provide scriptures from the word based on the user's mood.

 ## Authors
 - Mitchell Martin